 Princeton is a decidedly white-collar borough, with fully 97.12% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Princeton is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Princeton who work in teaching (23.26%), management occupations (13.07%), and office and administrative support (7.54%).

 And if you like science, one thing you'll find is that Princeton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Princeton is also a borough of artists.
 Princeton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Princeton’s character.

 Also of interest is that Princeton has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Princeton telecommute to their jobs.
+Overall, about 12.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Princeton is a college town.
-There are a lot of students in Princeton attending college, and as a result Princeton provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Princeton is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Princeton enrolled in college, Princeton has a number of services, amenities and opportunities geared towards the needs and activities of students.